veeso/termscp/docs/man-en.md

 #### AWS S3 address argument

-Aws S3 has a different syntax for CLI address argument, for obvious reasons, but I managed to keep it the more similiar as possible to the generic address argument:
+Aws S3 has a different syntax for CLI address argument, for obvious reasons, but I managed to keep it the more similar as possible to the generic address argument:

 ```txt
 s3://<bucket-name>@<region>[:profile][:/wrkdir]